alteryx/ayx-developer-sdk/docs/howto/how-to-make-tensorflow-plugin-with-ui/tensorflow-plugin-with-ui.md

-# 1. Create a Basic Text Classifier Nueral Network with Tensorflow
+# 1. Create a Basic Text Classifier Neural Network with TensorFlow

 In this guide, we use the [Alteryx Python SDK](https://pypi.org/project/ayx-python-sdk/), [Alteryx UI-SDK](https://github.com/alteryx/dev-harness), and [Alteryx Plugin CLI](https://pypi.org/project/ayx-plugin-cli/) to illustrate how to create, train, and call a Tensorflow Keras Neural Network model in a workflow.
 To achieve this, We'll reference Tensorflow's [official tutorial](https://www.tensorflow.org/tutorials/keras/text_classification) and recreate the Basic Text Classifier as a workflow tool!